Bluefinger/css-inject/README.md

 #### cssInject.removeCss(index, property[optional])
 Removes a css rule from the given index.
 If a property is provided, the property is removed from the style.
 If no property is provided, then the entire selector at the given index is removed.
 Warning: will throw an error if the index points to an empty rule.

+#### cssInject.index(searchElement, array)
+Iterates through an array to find the matching search element and returns the array index if a match is found.
+Returns -1 if nothing is found.
+Similar to Array.prototype.indexOf but without the option of selecting a specific index to start searching from.

 ### Extend
 `cssInject` can be extended in much the same way jQuery can.
 There's a prototype shorthand, `cssInject.fn` that can be called to extend the functionality of the `cssInject` object.
 Chaining is achieved by adding `return this` to the end of any new function.
 ```js